K-Radar: 4D Radar Object Detection for Autonomous Driving in Various Weather Conditions: Experiment

 \subsection{Comparison between RTNH and PointPillars}

 We show the detection performance comparison between RTNH and a similarly-structured Lidar-based detection network, PointPillars, in Table \ref{tab:lidar_radar}.
-The Lidar-based network suffers a significant BEV and 3D detection performance drops of 18.1\% and 14.0\%, respectively, in heavy snow condition compared to the normal condition.
-In contrast, the 4D radar-based RTNH detection performance is hardly affected by adverse weathers, where the BEV and 3D object detection performances in heavy snow condition are similar or better compared to the normal condition.
+The Lidar-based network suffers significant BEV and 3D detection performance drops of 33.5\% and 29.6\% or 25.8\% and 22.6\%, respectively, in sleet or heavy snow condition compared to the normal condition.
+In contrast, the 4D radar-based RTNH detection performance is hardly affected by adverse weathers, where the BEV and 3D object detection performances in sleet or heavy snow condition are better or similar compared to the normal condition.
 The results testify the robustness of 4D radar-based perception in adverse weathers.
 We provide qualitative results and additional discussions for other weather conditions in Appendix F.